menandmice/micetro_docs/guides/implementation/install_central.rst

 .. meta::
-   :description: How to install Men&Mice Central, the server component for Micetro by Men&Mice
+   :description: How to install Micetro Central, the server component for Micetro
-   :keywords: Micetro, Men&Mice Central, server, installation, how to
+   :keywords: Micetro, Micetro Central, server, installation, how to

 .. _install-central:

-Men&Mice Central
+Micetro Central
 ================

-Men&Mice Central is the central authentication server.
+Micetro Central is the central authentication server.
 It also serves as the meta-data storage engine, containing data such as zone history logs, user accounts and permissions, etc. You must have at least one copy of Central installed in the environment.
 Central does not need to be installed on a DNS server.

 .. _central-non-standard-install: